 Gujarat stands as a maritime hub, contributing significantly to India's trade and economic activities.
-The continuous efforts in port development have played a pivotal role in shaping the state's economic landscape.
+The state's economic environment has been significantly shaped by continuing port development projects.
 A master plan for the National Master Plans, extending until 2047 is to be prepared with an aim to streamline operations, minimize risks, and ensure competitiveness in the dynamic global trade scenario.
-Hence it can be said that port development has a positive effect on the economic development of Gujarat.
+Hence it can be said that 'port development has a positive effect on the economic development of Gujarat'.